-Today’s forecast: Increasing clouds and warmer.
+Today’s forecast: Increasing clouds with little temperature change.
 Precipitation possible within 24 to 48 hours

 Station and data updates

 The campus weather page receives data updates every three to five minutes, 24 hours per day.
 The page is automatically refreshed every five minutes.
 The campus camera image is automatically refreshed every 30 seconds.
 Today's summary and weather history pages are updated every 15 and 30 minutes, respectively.

 Data collected by the station is shared every 15 minutes via the Citizen’s Weather Observation Program (CWOP).
 CWOP includes over 4000 observation stations nationwide.
 Data are being used by over 400 institutions worldwide for various purposes such as weather and climate modeling and forecasting.
 Those include the National Weather Service, NOAA, NASA, and a large number of universities.
 This station is registered under the number CW8223.

 Weather alert data is updated directly from the National Weather Service public alert feed system every 3 minutes.
 Data is only obtained for NWS Zone MNZ047 and/or NWS County MNC149 (Stevens county, Minnesota).
 While this system provides real-time alert updates, it is important to note that the campus weather station data is provided as a courtesy service with no guarantee (explicit or implied) of 100% accuracy or uptime.
 As such, please do not solely rely on information provided on this website for emergency alerts.

 The campus weather station is located on top of the science building and has been in operation since June 7, 2007.
 It is registered at 45° 35’ 20” N, 95° 54’' 7” W, at an altitude of 1175 ft (measurement includes building height).